 Prior to graduate student orientation for the program, each student will be assigned a faculty advisor.
 Students will briefly meet with their advisor at this time to answer any questions about policies/procedures in the program.
 Students will arrange meetings with their faculty advisor a minimum of one advising session per semester, approximately the midpoint in the semester.
-During these meetings, the student and the faculty advisor will review the following information: The Evaluation of Student Learning Outcomes for each course during the current semester, the Clinician Evaluation form for each clinical completed to date, as well as the student's portfolio completed to date.
-Additionally, the student will complete a generic skills form each semester for their first year in the program.
+During these meetings, the student and the faculty advisor will review the following information: The Evaluation of Student Learning Outcomes for each course during the current semester, the Plan of Study, The Curriculum, Generic Skills Form and requirements toward graduation completed to date.
 Faculty are required to be available to students through appointments, phone calls, emails and office hours (See Faculty Office Hours Policy).
 During the orientation, the students will be informed about the policies and procedures with respect to academic and clinical instruction.
-This information will also be available to students in the Program Handbook, syllabi and on the program website (https://healthprofessions.stonybrookmedicine.edu/programs/speech-language-pathology).
+This information will also be available to students in the Program Handbook, syllabi and on the program website

+(https://healthprofessions.stonybrookmedicine.edu/programs/speech-language-pathology).